-In the first post of this series, we discussed the origins and fundamentals of electional astrology which find their root in Book V of the Carmen Astrologicum or Pentateuch of Dorotheus (1st century CE).
-In this post we find a nature transition point from general principles to incorporating more special techniques for specific topics.
-Chapter 14 of Book V pertains to asking for favors.
-This is one of the most general topics and is really at the heart of most electional types of concerns in that one is about to undertake something with considerable uncertainty and wants to ensure that things are made easier.
-For instance, maybe you want to ask your boss for a raise, then you’ll both want the vibe of the time to be one of luck and generosity, and you’ll want your boss to be feeling well and in a good mood.
+In the first article of this series, we discussed the origins and fundamentals of electional astrology which find their root in Book V of the Carmen Astrologicum of Dorotheus (1st century CE).
+In this article, we find a natural transition point from general principles to specific topics.
+Chapter 15 (14 of Pingree trans.) of Book V pertains to asking for favors.
+This is one of the most general topics.
+For instance, maybe you want to ask your boss for a raise.
+You’ll want the circumstances to be favorable.
+For instance, for your boss to be in a generous mood.

-In the passages on the general approach to elections I noted that there was nothing on the lord of the Ascendant, which is unusual considering its prominence in medieval elections.
-We did see that the lord of the Moon was important for outcome, and that there were some parallels between the role played by the Moon and that of the Ascendant (these parallels also exist in natal astrology where both can be very symbolic of the actual physical person).
-It wouldn’t be too far-fetched for one to speculate if perhaps the lord of the Ascendant shouldn’t be important in a similar way to the lord the Moon.
-I wonder this as well.
-For now, it is important simply to note that in Dorotheus the lord of the Moon was noted as very important for outcome and the lord of the Ascendant was completely neglected in a discussion of generally important factors, and that this is pretty much the reverse of what we see in the later tradition.
+In the passages on the general approach to elections I noted that there was no stress placed on the lord of the Ascendant.
+That was unusual considering its prominence in medieval elections.
+We did see that the lord of the Moon was important for outcome, and that there were some parallels between the role played by the Moon and that of the Ascendant.
+Perhaps the lord of the Ascendant should be important in a similar way to the lord the Moon.
+Dorotheus only emphasized the lord of the Moon for outcome.
+He neglected the lord of the Ascendant.
+This is pretty much the reverse of what we see in the later tradition.

 Ask for this when the Moon is in the ascendent or in quartile to the ascendent or in trine to it while the Moon is increasing in computation and in light or the lord of the ascendent is direct in [its] motion [and] not retrograde and is with the Moon in one sign and the Moon conjoins it.
 (Dorotheus, Book V, Ch.
 14, Pingree trans., 2005, p.
 271)

-Lunar Rules for Asking Favors: Make the Moon strong and waxing, putting her in the Ascendant if possible, if not then the 10th, 4th, 5th, or 9th (provided it is not mutable).
-If possible make the sign she is in one of short ascension, a fixed sign (though for a favor that can be satisfied quickly a cardinal sign may be more effective to hasten things), and/or a sign of the same sect as the time of the asking.
+Make the Moon strong and waxing.
+Put her in the Ascendant if possible, if not then the 10th, 4th, 5th, or 9th (provided it is not mutable).
+If possible make the sign she is in one of long ascension, a fixed sign, and/or a sign of the sect in favor.
 Make sure she is not corrupted nor impeded by malefics.
-Have her fast and increasing in speed if possible and have the lord of the Ascendant direct and not stationing retrograde if possible.
+Have her fast and increasing in speed.
+Have the lord of the Ascendant direct and not stationing retrograde.
 Also, if possible put the Moon in the same sign as the lord of the Ascendant and conjoining it, especially if you can’t get the Moon in the Ascendant itself.
 Additionally, make sure the Moon is in her own place (Cancer) or regarding it (i.e. in whole sign aspect to it).

-In this election, there is the sense in which Mercury is a natural significator of the act of asking favors itself, which is one reason there is special emphasis on Mercury and its associations.
 Dorotheus ends the section by advising one to strengthen certain planets which signify the one that is being asked for the favor.
 For instance, one is to strengthen Jupiter if asking from leaders or nobles (or bosses?) and to make sure that Jupiter is not retrograde (stationing retrograde would be much worse in my opinion) nor afflicted by Saturn.
-Similarly, he advised to strengthen Mercury if making a request to a scientist, business person, or analyst, and to strengthen Saturn if making a request to an elderly person, an accused person, or a slave.
+Similarly, he advised to strengthen Mercury if making a request to a scientist, business person, or analyst.
+One should strengthen Saturn if making a request to an elderly person, an accused person, or a slave.
 This is fairly consistent with the general principles so it is assumed that we strengthen such a planet by putting it in a stake while free of the afflictions mentioned in the last article.

-- Mercury should be linked with benefics (same sign is best) rather than malefics, particularly with the benefic that pertains most to the type thing or the person being asked, and particularly avoiding influence of Saturn on Mercury.
+- Mercury should be linked with benefics (same sign is best) rather than malefics, particularly with the benefic that pertains most to the type thing or the person being asked.
+Avoid the influence of Saturn on Mercury.

 - Act when the Moon is prominent and linked with the Ascendant.
 The best is the Moon in the Ascendant, but also very good is the Moon conjoining the lord of the Ascendant in the same sign while angular.

-- Act when the planet that is the best natural significator of the role played by the person being asked is strong.
+- Act when the planet that is the best natural significator of the person being asked is strong (i.e. angular).